guslafda/Corpus_Christi_data/README.md

 For more information about how the data was compiled and a more detailed analysis, refer to:

 Lafage, D. (2025). *Corpus Christi.
-En diakron korpuslingvistisk studie av kristendomens påverkan på latinsk semantik.* Göteborgs Universitet.
+En korpuslingvistisk studie av latinets semantiska utveckling i kristendomens spår.* Göteborgs Universitet.

 XPL can be accessed here: